johnathan-convertino-afrl/open1553/README.md

       - echo -ne "DATA;D1;P1;I0;Hx5555\r" is your friend for xilinx fifo applications.

 ### FUTURE
-Todo list for v2
+Todo list for v3
-  - Add half duplex multiplexer to electrical interface and FPGA cores.
-  - Add high speed opamps to receive and transmit paths.
+  - Consider adding high speed opamps to receive and transmit paths.
   - Add AXI core with custom linux driver for MIL-STD-1553 core.
     - Option between string and binary output.
     - Add ability to manipulate clock waveform... for fun.